searKing/preview-vscode/README.md

 # preview-vscode

-A previewer of Markdown, HTML, Jade or Image's URI for Visual Studio Code
+A previewer of Markdown, HTML, Jade files or Image's URI for Visual Studio Code
 # README

-An extension to preview Markdown, HTML or Jade files while editing them in VSCode
+An extension to preview Markdown, HTML or Jade files or Image's while editing them in VSCode

 The extension can be activated in two ways